CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall.md

 `./gcc_ioapi.csh`

-Install CMAQ

-`./gcc_cmaq.csh`

-Find the operating system
+Find what operating system is on the system:

 ` cat /etc/os-release`